CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It contains the variable, value, and data type of the parameter.

-- It represents the parameter name, value, and data type of the parameter.

 - It contains the key, array element, and constant data type of the parameter.

+- It represents the parameter identifier, value, and data type of the parameter.

 /// type=SS, answer=[4]